Byronamh/xmppchat/README.md

 # xmppchat
 A CLI based chat client using xmpp as it's protocol written in Go

+To read my experience when developing this project, check out the [conclusions readme]("./conclusions.md")

 ## Installation

 You need to have [go](https://golang.org/dl/) installed